leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/properties/sidebar.rst

 .. _3dview-lock-camera-to-view:

 Lock Camera to View
-   When in camera view, all changes in the view (pans, rotations, zooms) will affect the active camera, which will follow all those changes.
+   When in camera view, all changes in the view (pans, rotations, zooms) will affect the active camera.
 The camera frame will be outlined with a red dashed line.

 3D Cursor